volfegan/PixelGlitch/README.md

 # PixelGlitch
 Image glitch visualization using various Pixel Sorting methods for Processing v3.
-This is a by-product from [my pixel sorting library](https://github.com/volfegan/PixelSorting).
-I also included some external library sketches and all the credits and original source to their work is given in the source code and here.
+This is a by-product from [my pixel sorting library](https://github.com/volfegan/PixelSorting) and some other stuff I come by.
+I also included some external library sketches and all the credits and original source to their work is given here.

 \- \- \-